 Environment Canada is responsible for operating the Brossard station and analyzing its data.
-This station will be in place for the duration of the new Champlain Bridge construction work only.
+This station will be in place for the duration of the Samuel De Champlain Bridge construction work only.

 The results show that ozone (O3) thresholds are often exceeded.
 Is this something that local residents should be concerned about?
 Are the elevated ozone levels a direct result of the construction on the new bridge?